BerndStorck/password-lister/README.md

 ### The Programs

 #### convert.sh
-`convert.sh` processes a Chromium CSV password export, as well as, optionally, a Firefox password export, converting it into a formatted password list.
+Processes CSV exports of passwords from Chromium-style or Firefox browsers into a human-readable, formatted password list.
 It extracts only the fields for domain name and password.
-The name is padded with dots so that the password appears in a fixed column.
+Each entry’s name is dot-padded so passwords line up in a fixed column.
 The sorting key is based on the domain name, using the second-to-last subfield of the dot-separated name.

-- The following web browsers export passwords in the Chromium format: Arc Browser, Chromium, Brave, Google Chrome, Microsoft Edge, Opera, Vivaldi, Yandex Browser.
+- The following web browsers export passwords in the Chromium format: Arc Browser, Brave, Chromium, Google Chrome, Microsoft Edge, Opera, Vivaldi, Yandex Browser.

 - The following programs can export passwords in the Firefox format: Basilisk (via Password Backup Tool), Firefox, K-Meleon (via Password Extractor Add-On), Mypal, New Moon, Pale Moon (via Password Backup Tool), SeaMonkey (via Password Extractor Add-On), Thunderbird (via Password Extractor Add-On), Waterfox.